-- A. Provide details on expected activities of results involved in the project. - The result of our project will be a CD simulation that will be usable by potential RCT's in order to help them in preparation for their exams. - B. Describe expected data of results from research or testing involved in the project - When testing our product, we expect to receive feedback detailing whether this is a viable solution to our problem.
-We hope to find that it is, and hope to get positive feedback on the status of our simulation.
+- A. Provide details on expected activities of results involved in the project. - The result of our project will be a CD simulation that will be usable by potential RCT's in order to help them in preparation for their oral exams. - B. Describe expected data of results from research or testing involved in the project - \cdot When testing our product, we expect to receive feedback detailing whether this is a viable solution to our problem.
+We hope to find that it is, and hope to get - positive feedback on the status of our simulation. - C. Define potential products resulting from research and testing.

-- C. Define potential products resulting from research and testing. - Our RCT training simulation is both a solution to our team's problem, and a product in itself.
-Hopefully the product will be an effective enough solution to keep a new simulation from being required in the near future. - D. Define potential outputs to be produced through the execution of the assigned tasks. - Our work will produce a detailed scenario that can be implemented within the simulation by our team.
+• Our RCT training simulation is both a solution to our team's problem, and a product in itself.
+Hopefully the product will be an effective enough solution to keep a new simulation from being required in the near future.

+D. Define potential outputs to be produced through the execution of the assigned tasks.

+\cdot Our work will produce a detailed scenario that can be implemented into the simulation developed by our team.
 Also, the simulation itself will reflect the needs of the user's, including graphical style and interface design.
-The project management team will be working to ensure that the scenario is plausible, ensuring that potential customers will be satisfied with the product. - E. Discuss the expected results in terms of deliverables that will be produced by the project team (i.e. a working prototype). - Our team's primary goal this semester is to produce a working, polished game.
-With our prototype from last semester, and the time we have to complete our tasks, our team has confidence that we will meet this goal. - F. Discuss whether or not the results you expect address the problem of the sponsor/customer. - Our content advisor assures us that if our product is developed as it has been described to him, that it will serve its purpose very effectively.
-Also, our usability testing at Argonne Labs last semester showed that with some improvements to the scenario, the RCT's would support the game as an effective tool. - G. Discuss how the expected results will be incorporated into the proposed solution or solution framework. - With a finished product to present to those who would be interested in expanding the training programs available to potential RCT's, they will be able to see its effectiveness first hand.
+The project management team will be working to ensure that the scenario is plausible, ensuring that potential customers will be satisfied with the product.

+E. Discuss the expected results in terms of deliverables that will be produced by the project team (i.e. a working prototype).

+Our team's primary goal this semester is to produce a working, polished game.

+F. Discuss whether or not the results you expect address the problem of the sponsor/customer.

+• Our content advisor assures us that if our product is developed as it has been described to him, that it will serve its purpose very effectively.
+Also usability testing in previous semesters has shown that this product is an effective learning device.

+G. Discuss how the expected results will be incorporated into the proposed solution or solution framework.

+\cdot With a finished product to present to those who would be interested in expanding the training programs available to potential RCT's, they will be able to see its effectiveness first hand.
 The solution to the problem, being an effective simulation, will be directly supported by a working game.